Tourist athlete: Development of the issue

 The Olympic games were originally an amateur event when they began in 1896, though they became increasingly professionalised in the second half of the 20th century.
 Additionally, as the 20th century went on, more countries joined the Olympic Movement, each of which could send at least one athlete to take part in an event without being qualified for it by performance or capability.
 For non-alpine countries, this meant that athletes could be selected to compete at the Winter Olympics as part of national teams who were essentially amateur athletes with minimal or even no record of taking part in competitive events.

-Particularly in the 1980's, and early 1990's, this created a conflict between more professional athletes from alpine countries who qualified for events competitively, and competitors representing non-alpine countries without having qualified competitively and as such were labelled "tourist athletes".
+Particularly in the 1980s and early 1990s, this created a conflict between more professional athletes from alpine countries who qualified for events competitively, and competitors representing non-alpine countries without having qualified competitively and as such were labelled "tourist athletes".
 These athletes are perceived to have qualified by exploiting relaxed nationality and qualification standards for smaller countries, particularly those of the Caribbean.
 They are also typically older than most other competitors, and either not born in the country they represent, or do not live there.

-During the 1980's, the case of Jamil El Reedy, the Jamaican bobsled team, and Eddie "The Eagle" Edwards, brought particular attention to this phenomenon.
+During the 1980s, the case of Jamil El Reedy, the Jamaican bobsled team, and Eddie "The Eagle" Edwards, brought particular attention to this phenomenon.
 So-called "tourist athletes" were perceived as being unsafe and comical, and their presence potential unfair to competitive athletes who failed to qualify for the games.
 According to Bengt-Erik Bengtsson, head of the Nordic division of the International Ski Federation, the way in which Eddie "The Eagle" Edwards had distracted away from the achievement of other athletes at the 1988 games had been concerning.
 "No one cared about 1, 2, 3 ...
 They wanted Eddie" said Bengtsson.
-In the 1992 winter games, an incident in the slalom where one skier passed another in spite of the 30 second gap between starters, was considered the last straw by officials.
+In the 1992 winter games, an incident in the slalom where one skier passed another in spite of the 30-second gap between starters was considered the last straw by officials.